 External reviews will be organised through the QARC.
-Since some laboratories do not have access to a locally funded Training Centre, local agreements may need to be reached between the regional QARC and a NHS CSP approved Training Centre.
-The Training Centre and the laboratory under review must use the same liquid-based cytology modality.
+Since some laboratories do not have access to a locally-funded training centre, local agreements may need to be reached between the regional QARC and a NHSCSP-approved training centre that can deal with the slides for review.
+The training centre and the laboratory under review must use the same liquid-based cytology modality.

-QARCs and Training Centres should reach local arrangements regarding the transport of slides between submitting laboratories and the appropriate Training Centre.
-Slides identified for external review do not need to be sent to the QARC; instead, local laboratories can process and forward the slides directly to the Training Centre.
+QARCs and training centres must reach local arrangements regarding the transport of slides between submitting laboratories and the appropriate training centre.
+Slides identified for external review do not need to be sent to the QARC; instead, local laboratories can process and forward[‡] the slides directly to the centre.
 However, the QARC must be informed that the slides have been sent, and a record of the submitted slides must be kept by both the QARC and the laboratory.
-The QARC will oversee the choice of Training Centre, and will be responsible for ensuring that it holds NHS CSP approval.
+The QARC will oversee the choice of training centre, and will be responsible for ensuring that it has been approved by the NHSCSP.

-If the case originated in the host laboratory for the Training Centre, then the laboratory must liaise with the local QARC to request review by a different Training Centre.
-In such circumstances, local agreements between QARCs and Training Centres will be required.
+If the case originated in the host laboratory for the training centre, then the laboratory must liaise with the local QARC to request review by a different training centre.
+In such circumstances, local agreements between QARCs and training centres will be required.